tomanistor/osprey/README.md

 - Intelli-404: Automatically searches for suitable matches - never loose the link to your content
 - SEO-optimized
   - High PageSpeed Insights score
-  - Automagically generated structured data ensures that everyone finds you
+  - Automatically generated structured data ensures that everyone finds you

 In general, many [open issues](https://github.com/tomanistor/osprey/issues) of the original theme have been resolved.

-## Support this project
+## Keep it up

 There are multiple ways to show your support if you like this project:
 - Start [contributing](#Contributing) if you are familiar with Hugo themes/templating